Main menu

 30) Media violence research and youth violence data: Why do they conflict?
 Olson et al. (2004).

-Conclusion: There is little evidence of a substantial link between exposure to violent interactive games and serious real-
+Conclusion: There is little evidence of a substantial link between exposure to violent interactive games and serious real-life violence or crime.
+There is insufficient evidence to conclude that video games cause violence outside of the lab setting.

 31) Playing violent video games, desensitization, and moral evaluation in children.
 Funk et al. (2003).